Jorhat: Rail

-The first rail connectivity of Jorhat began in the British era.
-In 1885, Jorehaut Provincial Railway, a narrow-gauge railway services became operational and it contributed to the growth of the tea industry in Upper Assam.
+The first rail connectivity of Jorhat began during British era in 1885, when Jorehaut Provincial Railway, a narrow-gauge railway services became operational.

 Jorhat is served by Jorhat Town railway station which lies on the Furkating-Jorhat-Mariani branch line of Tinsukia railway division.
 Mariani Junction railway station, the major railway junction of the district is about 18 km from Jorhat.
 It falls in the Lumding-Dibrugarh section and is well connected to all the large cities of the country by long-distance express trains.